Judith Reisman

 Judith Ann Reisman (/ˈriːsmən/; April 11, 1935 – April 9, 2021) was an American conservative author, best known for her criticism and condemnation of the work and legacy of Alfred Kinsey.
 She has been referred to as the "founder of the modern anti-Kinsey movement".
-Her commentary was featured by the conservative WorldNetDaily and the Christian magazine Salvo.
-She held a Ph.D. in communications from Case Western Reserve University, and was a visiting professor of law at Liberty University.
+During her career, Reisman occasionally served as a consultant to the U.S. Departments of Justice, Education, and Health and Human Services.
+She held a doctorate in communications from Case Western Reserve University, and was a visiting professor of law at Liberty University.

 Advocating for children

 Writing for AlterNet, blogger Max Blumenthal wrote about how Reisman's daughter's molestation set Reisman on the path of researching Kinsey's activities.
+Purportedly, an investigation indicated a link between the assailant's viewing of a pornographic magazine and the 13-year-old girl's assault (noted in Reisman's memorial page).
 Following the sexual assault, the accused boy and his family slipped out of the country, while her daughter lapsed into a deep depression.
-Fifteen years later, she died from a brain aneurysm, which Reisman suspected was linked to the earlier trauma.
+Fifteen years later, the daughter died from a brain aneurysm, which Reisman suspected was linked to the earlier trauma.

+Reisman was one of the founding members of the Reisman Institute, and served as its president until 2021.
+She delivered talks on child advocacy, and was the director of the Liberty Child Protection Center.
+She received the "Protector of Children" award from Citizens for Families in 2005, as well as the "Save Our Children Scientist Of The Year For 1993" from the Save Our Children National Alliance.
+She was nominated by the Inspector General for the Department of Defense to be part of the panel reviewing sexual misconduct for the US Air Force Academy in 2003.

 Children in the Kinsey reports

 Over the following years, her accusations against Kinsey became increasingly serious.
 She said that he was a fraud who had employed and relied on pedophiles for his research, and claimed that Kinsey himself had sexually abused children.
 This allegation drew a response from Kinsey biographer James H. Jones, who wrote that unless new evidence to the contrary becomes available, Reisman's claims that Kinsey may have witnessed or personally participated in child molestation under the guise of scientific research should be considered groundless.

 Due to such ideas, she was "ostracized by mainstream academia".

 Prior to the release of the 2004 film Kinsey, Reisman and Laura Schlessinger attempted to place an advertisement "alleging Kinsey was a pervert and a pedophile".

 The Southern Poverty Law Center has described Reisman as a "conspiracy theorist" and a promoter of "sexual pseudoscience" in regard to her views on Kinsey.
 John Bancroft stated:

 Reisman's campaign against Kinsey was described by Morton Hunt (1999) as follows: "To use smear tactics, methods of intimidation, and political trickery to achieve what one considers a moral end, is to live by the principle that the end justifies the means."
 (P. 209.)